jett220201/TrainingTracker/README.md

 - **Banana Cake POP for documentation (GraphQL)** 📙
 - **SendGrid for messaging** 📨

-## 📥 Getting Started
-These instructions will give you a give to install and run the project in your local machine.

 ### 📂 Project structure
 This project has the following structure:
 ```